STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Experiments and Results

 \paragraph{SFT subset construction.} We cast optimization as goal-directed editing from a fixed wild-type anchor $x_{\mathrm{src}}$ with label $y_{\mathrm{src}}$.
 From the TAPE train/validation split, we keep only beneficial variants $x_i$ with $\Delta y_i = y_i - y_{\mathrm{src}} > 0$ and construct paired supervision $(x_{\mathrm{src}}, x_i)$.
 Each pair is converted into an edit-trajectory supervision signal using the shortest-edit backtracing procedure described in Section~\ref{sec:sep_dp}.
 After filtering, we obtain 3{,}280 training and 785 validation examples for SFT.

 \paragraph{Synthetic indel augmentation.} The TAPE fluorescence dataset only consists of substitution-only variants and provides limited coverage for insertions/deletions.
 To expose the editor to variable-length operations, we sample $1$--$3$ random atomic edits $\mathcal{A}$ (INSERT/DELETE/REPLACE) applied to $x_{\mathrm{src}}$ and assign pseudo labels using a fixed fluorescence predictor (SaProtHub/Model-Fluorescence-650M)~\citep{su2024saprothub}.
-We retain only pseudo-improved samples with $\Delta y_i > 0$, resulting in 7{,}153 training and 1{,}789 validation examples.
+We keep pseudo-improved samples with $\Delta y_i > 0$, yielding 7{,}153 training and 1{,}789 validation examples.

+\paragraph{AAV transfer evaluation.} For cross-protein transfer (Table~\ref{tab:aav_transfer}), we use the FLIP AAV capsid landscape~\citep{dallago2021flip} from Bryant et al.'s AAV2 VP1 28-aa mutational screen (positions 561--588) with measured viability/packaging labels~\citep{bryant2021deep}; we use the sampled split (66{,}066 train / 16{,}517 test), the AAV2 WT segment anchor, and the same full-action protocol as GFP.